BestTimesToVisit.com Logo

 When is the absolute best time to visit Southern Italy to balance good weather and fewer crowds?

-For that sweet spot of sunshine without the peak summer crush, aim for late May to early June or September to early October.
-You'll find the sea is still warm enough for swimming, the days are long and pleasant for exploring, and you'll have a much more relaxed experience at popular sites like Pompeii or the Amalfi Coast.
+For that sweet spot of sunshine without the peak summer crush, aim for late May to early June or September into early October.
+The weather is gorgeous for exploring ancient ruins and lounging by the sea, and you'll find a much more relaxed atmosphere than in July and August.
+Plus, the local produce is at its absolute best during these shoulder seasons!

-Beyond the famous coastlines, what's a truly unique, lesser-known experience in Southern Italy?
+Beyond the famous sites, what's a truly 'off-the-beaten-path' experience you'd recommend in the South?

 How many days do you need in Southern Italy?